wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-virtual-device.md

 When you use the Windows PowerShell interface to access the virtual device, you will be required to enter a device administrator password.
 For the security of your data, you are required to change this password before the virtual device can be used.

-Perform the following steps to change the device administrator password for your StorSimple virtual device.
+Perform the following steps to <!-- deleted by customization change --><!-- keep by customization: begin --> configure <!-- keep by customization: end --> the device administrator password for your StorSimple virtual device.

 1. On your virtual device, go to **Devices > Configure**.
 1. Scroll down to the **Device Administrator password** section.
 Provide an administrator password that contains from 8 to 15 characters.
 The password must be a combination of uppercase, lowercase, numeric, and special characters.

 1. Confirm the password.
 1. Click **Save** at the bottom of the page.

 The device administrator password should now be updated.
 You will use this modified password to access the the Windows PowerShell interface on your virtual device.

-#### Configure remote management (optional)
+#### Configure remote management <!-- deleted by customization (optional) -->

 Remote access to your virtual device via the Windows PowerShell interface is not enabled by default.
 You need to enable remote management on the virtual device first, and then enable it on the client that will be used to access your virtual device.